Cultural tourism destinations: where to go in 2017

-You have just rung in the New Year, following your choice of superstitions (some old or some you’ve just picked up from last year’s travels) and promising to yourself that you will not overlook one single resolution.
+You’ve just rung in the New Year, following your choice of superstitions and promising to yourself that you will not overlook one single resolution.

-I wish you the very best for the year ahead and if you’re wondering where to travel in the next twelve months, let me inspire you with the best destinations for cultural tourism in 2017.
+I wish you the very best for the year ahead.
+If you’re wondering where to travel in the next twelve months, let me inspire you with the best destinations for cultural tourism in 2017.

-Denmark and Cyprus, Home of this Year’s European Capitals of Culture
+Denmark and Cyprus, home of the 2017 European Capitals of Culture

-It’s quite the achievement to continuously promote Europe’s cultural richness and diversity.
+It’s quite an achievement to continuously promote Europe’s cultural richness and diversity.
 Something, I believe, most of the Europeans are proud of and that we gladly celebrate.

-The beauty of this project is that it always takes us on a wonderful cultural journey to lesser-known cities, steering us away from the bigger urban clusters and introducing us to wonderful new destinations to pin on our (already) busy map.
+The beauty of this project is that it always takes us on a beautiful cultural journey to lesser-known cities, steering us away from big urban clusters, and introducing us to new destinations.

 If you’ve been to Portugal before, it’s time to explore the less crowded areas like the Azores or the Southwestern Alentejo.
 They have become more popular over the years, but mass tourism hasn’t hit them yet (and we hope it never does).

-Five-hundred years ago, the simple act of Martin Luther nailing his 95 theses to the door of the Castle Church in Wittenberg triggered a ripple effect that would forever change the course of religious History.
+Five-hundred years ago, Martin Luther nailed his 95 theses to the Castle Church’s door in Wittenberg and triggered a ripple effect that would forever change the course of religious history.

-Although the official date isn’t until 31st of October, Germany is celebrating this revolutionary act, and the man behind it, throughout the year with all sorts of cultural and historical events.
+Although the official date isn’t until the 31st of October, Germany celebrates this revolutionary act, and the man behind it, throughout the year with all sorts of cultural and historical events.

 I can’t think of a bad thing when it comes to Canada.
-Sweet maple syrup, killer mountain lake views, and, of course, a Prime Minister we all loved to adopt as our own.
+Sweet maple syrup, killer mountain lake views, and a Prime Minister we’d all love to adopt as our own.

-Known as one of the countries with the most polite people in the world (probably only surpassed by Japan), Canada celebrates the 150th anniversary of its foundation in 2017.
+Known as one of the countries with the most polite people globally, Canada celebrates the 150th anniversary of its foundation in 2017.

 Keeping the country’s cultural heritage and diversity in mind, Canada will have 150 celebrations happening across the country, including the National Aboriginal Day (June 21st), Saint-Jean-Baptiste Day: Fête Nationale du Québec et de la Francophonie Canadienne (June 24th), and Canadian Multiculturalism Day (June 27th).

-2017 also marks the 100th anniversary of Finland’s independence and a year jam-packed with cultural activities is planned.
+2017 also marks the 100th anniversary of Finland’s independence, and the country planned a year jam-packed with cultural activities.

-The list of confirmed events includes a tour by the Sibelius Academy and Juilliard joint symphony orchestra (with a concert in Helsinki on the 26th of August), the Stories of Finnish Art – the Ateneum collection on tour (mixing iconic pieces with lesser-known artwork, the goal is to tell the story of 100 years of independence), the exhibition Echoes – 100 Years in Finnish Architecture and Design (renown Finnish design style needs no introduction), and Gypsy Lives – Home and Back, an exhibition on the culture of Finnish Gypsies (from January 19th to February 18th).
+The list of confirmed events includes a tour by the Sibelius Academy and Juilliard joint symphony orchestra, the Stories of Finnish Art – the Ateneum collection on tour, the exhibition Echoes – 100 Years in Finnish Architecture and Design, and Gypsy Lives – Home and Back, an exhibition on the culture of Finnish Gypsies.

-Cultural tourism is on the rise and it won’t be just another travel trend.
-As people are becoming more aware of preserving local customs, there has been a rise in tour companies providing full cultural immersion experiences.
+Cultural tourism is on the rise, and it won’t be just another travel trend.
+As people become more aware of preserving local customs, there has been a rise in tour companies providing full cultural immersion experiences.

 If done well and with sustainable growth in mind, cultural tourism is extremely valuable.
 It’s not a coincidence that UNWTO has declared 2017 as the international year of sustainable tourism for development, with cultural values, diversity, and heritage as one of the five key areas to promote tourism.

-The Turaida Museum Reserve for the preservation of the Intangible Cultural Heritage in Latvia won the first prize of last year’s edition of the Intangible Heritage Tourism Awards.
+The Turaida Museum Reserve for preserving the Intangible Cultural Heritage in Latvia won the first prize of last year’s edition of the Intangible Heritage Tourism Awards.
 That’s a sign that this Eastern European country is doing it right.

-Popular events in Latvia include the Riga Street Food Festival (January 14th), and the Celebration of Metendiena mask festival and fair “Savor the Flavor at Valmiermuiza” (February 4th).
+Popular events in Latvia include the Riga Street Food Festival (January), the Celebration of Metendiena mask festival, and the fair “Savor the Flavor at Valmiermuiza” (February).

-Africa has been the preferred tourist destination for wildlife seekers but there is a lot of room to grow in attracting cultural tourists, and the locals working in the tourism industry are paying attention to all the signs.
+Africa has been the preferred tourist destination for wildlife seekers, but there’s a lot of room to grow in attracting cultural tourists, and the locals working in the tourism industry are paying attention to all the signs.

 Rwanda is one of those countries, ready to showcase the very best in local culture and heritage.
-There is no shortage of traditional ceremonies and customs, traditional food, arts and crafts, and events and festivals to make you want to start planning your first (or next) African trip.
+There’s no shortage of traditional ceremonies and customs, traditional food, arts and crafts, and events and festivals to make you want to start planning your trip.

 With the gruesome memory of the 1994 genocide in their recent past, Rwandans are now focused on moving forward with new heritage tourism projects.

-There’s a reason why most people who return from India never say “I’ve been to India”.
-With a rich culture that changes from city to city (even those within the same state) and an even more diverse cuisine, India is a country you will never fully “been to”.
+There’s a reason why most people who return from India never say, “I’ve been to India.”
+With a rich culture that changes from city to city (even those within the same state) and even more diverse cuisine, India is a country you will never entirely “been to.”

 A trip to India is a trip of the senses.
 From the chaotic traffic to the street markets, feeling the pulse of one of the world’s most ancient civilizations will change you forever.

-The best way to feel the incredible India is to go with the flow and visit more offbeat destinations, but culturally diverse, like Ahmedabad (home of the Mill Owner’s Association Building, designed by Le Corbusier, whose work was classified by UNESCO as an Outstanding Contribution to the Modern Movement) and Diu (a former Portuguese colony in the state of Gujarat with as much charm as Goa but without the tourist crowds).
+The best way to feel incredible India is to go with the flow and visit more offbeat destinations, but culturally diverse, like Ahmedabad (home of the Mill Owner’s Association Building, designed by Le Corbusier) and Diu (a former Portuguese colony in the state of Gujarat with as much charm as Goa but without the tourist crowds).